NovatecConsulting/developer-security-training/Challenges/Challenge-3/README.md

 1. **Tip:** The process of [Challenge 3.2](#challenge-32-modify-a-product-review) might help you.

+2. **Tip:** Remember the architecture overview - Juiceshop uses MarsDB, a NodeJS MongoDB clone.

-2. **Tip:** You need to use a query operator to solve this challenge.
+3. **Tip:** You need to use a query operator to solve this challenge.

 ## Challenge 3.4: Cause the server of the juice shop to sleep for 2 seconds